Information for Counselors

 Our online application form opens in early September, and is due by February 1st.
 Georgetown University in Qatar will waive the $65 dollar admission fee for completed applications.
 No additional documentation is required in order to submit the application form.
-All supporting documents are then due by March 1st.
+All supporting documents are also due by February 1st.

 APPLICATION FORMS FOR SCHOOL COUNSELORS AND TEACHERS